apigear-io/apigear-docs/docs/advanced/simulation/intro.md

 const counter = $createService("demo.Counter", { count: 0 });

-// react to changes of the count property counter.$.on("count", function(value) {
+// react to changes of the count property counter.on("count", function(value) {
   console.log("count changed to " + value);
 });

 // provide an implementation for the increment operation counter.increment = function() {
-  // modify the count property, this will trigger the count property change event counter.count++;
+  // modify the count property using 'this', this will trigger the count property change event this.count++;
 };

 // provide an implementation for the decrement operation counter.decrement = function() {
-  counter.count--;
+  this.count--;
 };

 // provide an autorun function which will be called when the simulation is started